josfeenstra/cityjson-validator/doc/report.md

 This way, we can control what parts of our class are exposed to rust and the cli-environment, and which parts are accessible by javascript using wasm.
 This is technically needed, since the 'Json' objects are Rust objects, which we do not wish to expose to javascript.
 Strings are much easier to pass between rust & javascript than cascading objects / enums.

 But, during development, it was also really useful to think of the wasm-exposed parts as an extension of the `private` and `public` sequence: `private`, `public`, and then something like `super-public`.
-I've got a couple of good ideas for the code architecture
+This is a very helpful idea that will surely be of good use during my follow-up thesis on this subject.

+At this point, the project was running basically: a user can submit a cityjson on the web, and figure out